popeindustries/buddy/README.md

 #### Avoid writing relative dependency paths?

 Since **buddy** implements the same dependency resolution semantics as Node.js, it is possible to end up with unwieldy relative paths when referencing files from deeply nested project directories: `require('../../../../some-module')`.
-And as for Node.js, you have a choice between the following two work arounds:
+And as for Node.js, you have a choice between the following two workarounds:

 - nest your project source files in a `node_modules` directory:
 ```text